 In the EYFS, the whole team plan a variety of motivating activities to support all children’s development according to the Early Years Foundation Stage (EYFS).
 The outdoor are is a fantastic resource to promote skills on a larger scale.

 Many children prefer to be outdoors and often are more confident and willing to try different activities as they experience the freedom of learning outside of four walls.
 It is a great starting point in setting the foundations in to support other subjects such as P.E, Geography and History as they progress through the school.
-The team have zoned the outdoor area to ensure all opportunities support each of the 17 areas of the EYFS Framework.
+The team have zoned the outdoor area to ensure all opportunities support each of the 7 educational programmes of the new EYFS Framework.
 The outdoor area follows the same principles on teaching and learning and the assessment procedures as explained in both the Reception and Nursery pages on the EYFS Framework.

 - Scaffolding and facilitating play